optimove-tech/gdn/README.md

 4. Add the [Optimove SDK](https://github.com/optimoveproductintegration/Web-SDK-Integration-Guide) to your code with the details the Product Integration team sent you
 5. Call `optimoveSDK.initialize()` function to initialize the SDK
 6. Call `optimoveSDK.API.setPageVisit()` function to report page visits
-7. Call `optimoveSDK.API.setUserID()` in order to link/stitch visitor to customerID for Optimove campaigns
+7. Call `optimoveSDK.API.setUserId()` in order to link/stitch visitor to customerID for Optimove campaigns

 **Note**:
 * Use the [Optimove SDK](https://github.com/optimoveproductintegration/Web-SDK-Integration-Guide) guide to see detailed information on the above functions